Jarzka/namespacefy/README.md

 (:require [namespacefy.core :as namespacefy])
 ```

-To namespacefy a map, a keyword or a vector of maps, use the namespacefy function:
+You can namespacefy keywords, maps or collection types with a single *namespacefy* function:

 ```clojure
 (def data {:name "Seppo"